Hit by car on zebra crossing

-Paul Brown from Thompsons Solicitors added: “Our priority in this case was to ensure the member received interim payments to fund rehabilitation and get him the maximum compensation when we negotiated the final settlement.”
+A brain injury specialist from Thompsons Solicitors added: “Our priority, in this case, was to ensure the member received interim payments to fund rehabilitation and get him the maximum compensation when we negotiated the final settlement.”

 Injured on the roads?
 Help and compensation is close at hand.

 If you’ve been injured on the roads in the last three years, our expert road traffic accident solicitors can support you.
 Whether you were injured as the driver or passenger in a vehicle, or as a pedestrian or cyclist, you may be able to claim for damages.

 Unlike other firms, Thompsons only ever acts for the injured person – never for insurance companies.
 This means we will fight harder to secure the maximum level of compensation for your injuries, and not try to please motor insurance paymasters.

 Contact us today for a free, no obligation assessment of whether you have a claim for compensation following a road accident.